-Australia became the first country to rollout direct acting antiviral (DAA) therapy to all patients with HCV independent of stage of fibrosis.
-Health Minister Sussan Ley, made this announcement just before Christmas in 2015, and it was a great Christmas present for people living with hepatitis C and their clinicians, who now had the opportunity to cure a chronic disease, something that is very rare.
-Prescribing started on 1 March 2016 and the uptake has been dramatic and persistent.
+Australia became the first country to make direct-acting antiviral (DAA) therapy available to all patients with HCV independent of stage of fibrosis.
+Health Minister Sussan Ley, made this announcement just before Christmas in 2015.
+People living with hepatitis C and their clinicians, now have the opportunity to cure a chronic disease.

 The Viral Hepatitis Clinical Research Program – a rapidly expanding area of clinical research and development within the Kirby Institute, University of New South Wales is producing a monthly newsletter reporting on uptake of DAAs in Australia.

 The program also focuses on therapeutic research in viral hepatitis – clinical research (including clinical trials forming the main part of the program's work); the recently established viral hepatitis sample repository, HepBank, for molecular virology research; and epidemiological research through data linkage studies and mathematical modelling.

 This report summarises data on prescribing to date and provides an insight into the initial phase of the roll-out of DAA therapy in Australia.

 Issue 7 - Published in July 2017 – Data on monthly DAA treatment uptake were available up to March 2017.
 After an initial decreasing trend, the monthly number of DAA initiation has reached a relatively steady pattern since October 2016.
 The initial decline in treatment uptake was consistent with a “warehouse” effect with a large number of patients in specialist clinics awaiting DAA treatment access initiating treatment in the early months.